aleshaleksey/fansys23/08-spell-list.md

 **Description**: Create a barrier with a radius of **up to** 10ft around the target.
 All entities within the barrier have resistance to piercing, shear, slashing and percussive damage from attacks from outside the barrier, as well as pressure and fire damage from the outside.
 If the barrier's radius is reduced to 5ft, resistance is also gained to those damage types within the barrier.
 (2+2+2+2+4-2=10)

 **Limitation**:
 - If, while the spell is active, the target of the spell moves or was moved since the start of the caster's last turn, the caster must make a Threshold=15 concentration save or lose the spell.
-This save is eschewed if the spell is cast with at least 5 MP dice.
+This caster need not make this save if "water ward" is cast with at least 5 MP dice.

 **Special**:
 - If the spell is cast as a reaction, it cannot be upcast, and lasts for 1 minute.
 - If the attack is a rectilinear effect and the barrier crosses its path, the target is affected as if it is inside the barrier.
-- Effects caused by area of effect "ice"/"water" spells of an equal or lower level that do not require an attack roll are excluded from the spell's area of effect.
+- The barrier negates all effects caused by area of effect "ice"/"water" spells of an equal or lower level than itself that do not require an attack roll.

 **Upcast**: For every extra MP die above 3 placed in the spell, the radius extends by 5ft, or the duration increases by 1h.
 - If the spell is cast as a reaction, it cannot be upcast.
 - At 5MP and higher the spell is no longer concentration.

 **Global:** This is one of the lesser barrier spells.
-Cast globally it extends over a radius of 300ft centered on a square/point and lasts for a week.
+Cast globally it extends over a radius of 300ft centred on a square/point and lasts for a week.
 For every 2MP dice above 6 either the duration increases by a week, or the radius increases by 200ft.

 ___
 ### Wind Walk